bardiajeffnistam/Hoax/README.md

 Total: $6.98

 '''java
-System.out.printLn("Thanks for Shopping with Us!");
+System.out.println("Thanks for Shopping with Us!");
 '''
 Edit added by: Mackenzie Gibson